-The E-car has landed, the first as the Daily Maverick’s Number One of The Best Rides of 2019, and the second, by good fortune in our own garage.
-However, the two vehicles are chalk and cheese.
-One is top of the range and very expensive, and ours rather old but with a new lithium ion battery.
+The E-car has landed in South Africa, the "Daily Maverick’s number one of the best rides of 2019;" and by good fortune a Nissan Leaf in our own garage.
+However, the two vehicles are like chalk and cheese.
+The former is top of the range and very expensive, and the other rather old but with a new lithium-ion battery.

 Now that the batteries have improved in leaps and bounds, E-cars are without a doubt, as certain as digital cameras, the future.
 Mind you, we said that about Kindle books too; paper backs and hard covers are still very much with us.